eigenform/zno/zno-book/src/midcore.md

 physical register 0.
 Each write port has a comparator used to determine how the zero bit should be updated along with the binding.
 These status bits are always driven as output.

-In general, there are two possible interactions with the write ports:

-1. For scheduled instructions that must allocate, we bind `rd` to the newly-allocated physical destination register
-2. For non-scheduled instructions, we bind `rd` to the appropriate physical source register

 ## Register Rename